ai4trees/deepforest-finetuning/README.md

 ## Overview

 DeepForest is a deep learning model designed for detecting trees in aerial RGB imagery.
-This package extends DeepForest by providing a comprehensive framework to fine-tune the model on your own datasets.
+This package extends DeepForest by providing a framework to fine-tune the model on your own datasets.
 Key features include:

 - Data preprocessing for various input formats
 - Automatic label projection from 3D point clouds to 2D orthophotos